PFDC Postdoc Reps Network

 - Assistant Supervisor: A new process which formally recognises the valuable contribution that postdocs make towards student supervision.

 - HR Excellence in Research Award: The PFDC reps continue to play a significant role in all aspects of the ongoing review and Imperial’s commitment to the award.

 - PFDC Course Categories: The reps were consulted during a recent restructure of how the PFDC Courses were organised to try and make them more accessible to postdocs, fellows and clinicians.

 - Development opportunities: The reps have been instrumental in bringing bespoke training and development opportunities into departments.
-These include events such as annual postdoc symposiums, career month and fellowship training sessions, as well as holding regular social events, such as coffee mornings, ‘Friday Spotlights’, Pizza and beer evenings, and of course a puzzle room!
-All upcoming events are advertised in the PFDC monthly newsletter, as well as on this web page.
+These include events such as annual postdoc symposiums, career month and fellowship training sessions, as well as holding regular social events, such as coffee mornings, ‘Friday Spotlights’, pizza and beer evenings, and of course a puzzle room!
+All upcoming events are advertised in the PFDC monthly newsletter, as well as on this Rep Organised Events page.

 Would you like to be a rep?

 Each department should have between two and three reps, and at least one of whom should be available to attend the termly Reps Network Meeting.
 Departments based over different campuses are encouraged to recruit two reps per campus.
 Some departments may choose to have a Postdoc Committee.
 Where this is the case, typically two or three committee members (ideally the Chair and one other), would become the representatives on the PFDC Reps Network.

 If you would like any further information about the PFDC Reps Network or you would like to talk about becoming a rep, then please contact Karen Hinxman, firstname.lastname@example.org